Hodnett Holds Off Shaffer to Win Preliminary Feature at Knoxville

 KNOXVILLE, Iowa (August 8, 2018) – Greg Hodnett found himself racing several familiar foes in route to winning the main event during BRANDT Professional Agriculture Qualifying Night of the 5-Hour ENERGY Knoxville Nationals presented by Casey’s General Stores Thursday at Knoxville Raceway.
 Hodnett, who now lives in Spring Grove, Pennsylvania, took the lead from the start from fellow PA Posse driver Brock Zearfoss and held off a challenge from Western Pennsylvania’s Tim Shaffer for the victory.

+Being up front the entire race Hodnett was unaware of how close his challengers were at the end.

+“I was holding on for dear life and just trying to not make mistakes” said Hodnett.
+“One and two was a little hairy because I didn’t feel if I slowed down to hit the bottom I keep enough speed and enough drive unlike three and four.
+Honestly, I didn’t know anyone was there, I was just driving the wheels off it.”

-Brock Zearfoss and Greg Hodnett started on the front row for the 25-lap preliminary feature.
+Brock Zearfoss and Hodnett started on the front row for the 25-lap preliminary feature.
 Zearfoss led into turn one but by the time the field came off the backstretch Hodnett led the opening lap.
 Further back in the field sixth starting Kyle Larson worked his way into the top five passing Lucas Wolfe off turn two on lap seven.

 One lap after Larson moved into fifth Jamie Ball and Clyde Knipp flipped between turns three and four.
 Both drivers were able to exit the cars under their own power.